ETERNA-earkiv/ETERNA/documentation/Disposal_Policies.md

 #### Destruction life cycle

 The destruction of records is subject to particular constraints.
 How records are destroyed will depend on the nature of the content of their components.
-RODA allows to prune descriptive metadata using [XSLT (eXtensible Stylesheet Language Transformations)](http://www.w3.org/standards/xml/transformation.html).
+ETERNA allows to prune descriptive metadata using [XSLT (eXtensible Stylesheet Language Transformations)](http://www.w3.org/standards/xml/transformation.html).
 All the files associated to the record are destroyed leaving the record in a destroyed state.

 ![Desctuction life cycle](images/destruction_life_cycle.png "Destruction life cycle")